In the News

-The next Village of Page Board Meeting will be held on August 3,2010, 7:00PM at the Village Office.
-Members of the public are invited to attend.
 The Agenda for this meeting will be posted at the Village Office or you can view it online 24 hours prior to the meeting. clicking here.
-This will open the agenda in a new window as an PDF document.
+This will open the

 (From Wikipedia, the free encyclopedia)